MoniMurray/higher_lower/README.md

 #### CI Love Maths

-This walkthrough project gave me alot of ideas, both for appearance of my game through CSS and most particularly how to use JavaScript for the incrementing of user's scores throughout the game.
+This walkthrough project gave me alot of ideas, both for appearance of my game through CSS and most particularly how to use JavaScript for the incrementing of user's scores throughout the game, the DomLoading event listener and the user keypress 'Enter' to start the game.

 Stackoverflow